Lucas-C/ludochaordic/content/2022-04-24-fpdf2-5-2-svg-support-and-borb.md

 and I think this supports my previous analysis regarding `fpdf2` robustness compared to `borb`.

 I hope that this comparison will be useful to pythonistas around here.
-I'd like to stress that this analysis is probably biased due to the fact that I'm `fpdf2` current maintainer, and that I really admire & respect Joris Schellekens work on `borb`.
+I'd like to stress that I really admire & respect Joris Schellekens work on `borb`, and that this analysis may be biased by the fact that I'm `fpdf2` current maintainer.
+I encourage every reader to make their own list of criteria that matter, depending on their own project.

 ---